User Review: The North Face Arcus 23

 MY TWO CENTS

-This tent came along with me to the Mississippi Palisades, where I spent an overnight at one of the park's "primitive" sites, a mile-and-half into the North Trail System.
+This tent came along with me to the Mississippi Palisades, where I spent an overnight at one of the park's "primitive" sites along the North Trail System.

 The site was mostly flat and largely shaded.
 Pitching it was no problem at all, although be sure you've found a spot with consistently-packed ground.
 The dirt by the side "vent" loops was loosely packed and I'd a hard time finding solid ground within the short leash the loop provides.